 The practice has a strict policy regarding confidentiality and data protection and we will only release test results to the person to whom they relate unless we have prior written permission to discuss your medical records with another named person.
-For this reason we have introduced a password system for giving out test results.

 Please allow 7 working days before contacting the surgery for routine test results – this allows the Doctor to read your results

 If you have had a blood test or X-ray you will be asked to ring the surgery for the result.
-Where patients have blood taken, they are provided with a slip identifying what tests they are having enabling them to ring for each individual result.

 Blood and urine specimen results may be ready after 72 hours but some tests may take longer to come back.